Big Box Chain Brings “Dark Store” Tax Dodge to San Antonio

 It’s a busy Saturday at the Lowe’s Home Improvement that hugs the northbound Interstate 35 access road, and do-it-yourselfers jostle for aisle position while wheeling carts stuffed with power tools, mulch, touch-up paint, leaf blowers, bathroom vanities, dimensional lumber, and more.
 Similar scenes play out inside the Lowe’s on Goliad Road on the southwest side, the Wilshire Terrace location, and the other seven Lowe’s superstores in town.

-As crazy as it sounds, the maneuver, which is brand new to Texas, is totally legal.
+Believe it or not, the maneuver, which is brand new to Texas, is legal.
 Texas – and most other states – doesn’t boast protections in the tax code against the dark-store strategy, according to Texas State Sen. Paul Bettencourt (R-Houston).
-The dark-store theory has helped Lowe’s and other big-box retailers sidestep millions of property-tax payments that would normally help fund city and county services such as fire protection, medical care, and public-school education.
-A convincing dark-store argument for Lowe’s in Marquette, Michigan, has been cited as a reason why a local library there stopped opening on Sundays.
+The dark-store theory has helped Lowe’s and other big-box retailers sidestep millions of property-tax payments that would normally help fund city and county services such as fire protection, medical care, and public school education.
+A convincing dark-store argument for Lowe’s in Marquette, Michigan, has been cited as a reason why a local library stopped opening on Sundays.

 “The problem is the long-term effect of the spiral down,” says Mary Kieke, BCAD deputy chief appraiser.
 “If Lowe’s value goes down, why would Home Depot, Costco, H-E-B, or anybody else pay their fair share of property taxes?”

 In a prepared statement that didn’t specifically address the San Antonio Current’s questions, the Mooresville, North Carolina-based, Fortune 500 retailer defends the company’s practice.
-“Lowe’s goes through a process every year to review property tax values for all its properties across the country,” writes Karen Cobb, a spokesperson in Lowe’s corporate public relations department.
-“Stores generate jobs, pay state and local income tax, sales tax, and property tax.
-Just like homeowners, we want to be taxed fairly on the value of our buildings and land.”
+“Lowe’s goes through a process every year to review property tax values for all its properties across the country,” writes < Karen Cobb, a spokesperson in Lowe’s corporate public relations department.
+“Stores generate jobs and pay state and local income, sales, and property taxes.
+Like homeowners, we want to be taxed fairly on the value of our buildings and land.”